desihub/nightwatch/webapp/README.md

 This tutorial will go through the process of running Nightwatch with Rancher2 on Spin, in addition to documenting the configurations and default images built for Nightwatch.

 #### Useful resources:
 - Spin has some tutorials if you want to go through [building a Docker image](https://docs.nersc.gov/services/spin/getting_started/lesson-1/).
-As of right now, there aren't any tutorials I could find going through how to use Kubernetes or Rancher2 (besides the training for Spin users).
+As of 08/20, there aren't any tutorials I could find going through how to use Kubernetes or Rancher2 (besides the training for Spin users).

 - [Rancher2 documentation](https://rancher.com/docs/rancher/v2.x/en/).